Detecting Extragalactic Axion-like Dark Matter with Polarization Measurements of Fast Radio Bursts: Methods

-where $\delta$ is the position-dependent phase. $a_0(x)$ is the amplitude that relates to the energy density of the ALP field $\rho$ (or equivalently the energy density of DM, if the dominant DM is assumed to be made up of ALPs), i.e., $\rho=\frac{1}{2} m_a a_0^2$.
+where $\delta$ is the position-dependent phase. $a_0(x)$ is the amplitude that relates to the energy density of the ALP field $\rho$ (or equivalently the energy density of DM, if the dominant DM is assumed to be made up of ALPs), i.e., $\rho=\frac{1}{2} m_a^2 \alpha^{-2} a_0^2$, where $\alpha$ is a random nonnegative variable following the Rayleigh distribution $f(\alpha)=\alpha\exp{( -\alpha^2/2)}$ \cite{Foster2018}.
+When the observed time scale is much smaller than the coherence time scale, it becomes essential to consider this stochastic nature of the connection between the amplitude $a_0$ and the energy density $\rho$ \cite{Foster2018, Centers2021}.
 The oscillation period of the ALP field is given by $T=2 \pi/ m_a$, which depends on the ALP mass.
-If the energy density of the ALP field at the observer is much lower than the one at the source (i.e., $a(x_2, t_2) \ll a(x_1, t_1)$), Eq.~(\ref{eq:PA1}) can be converted to an oscillatory expression,
+If the energy density of the ALP field at the observer is much lower than the one at the source (i.e., $a(x_2, t_2) \ll a(x_1, t_1)$), Equation~(\ref{eq:PA1}) can be converted to an oscillatory expression,

-where $T'=T(1+z)$ is the observed period on Earth, taking into account of the cosmic expansion.
-Eq.~(\ref{eq:PA2}) describes that the PAs have the periodic oscillation characteristic when linearly polarized waves are coupled with ALPs.
+where $T'=T(1+z)$ is the observed period on Earth, taking into account cosmic expansion.
+Equation~(\ref{eq:PA2}) describes that the PAs have the periodic oscillation characteristic when linearly polarized waves are coupled with ALPs.